- Common reasons for selling a business

 Plan Early And Don’t Be Too Hasty

-Whatever the factors are, you should take your time in making a decision.
+Whatever the factors are, you should take your time to decide.
 You don’t want to sell your business and regret it.
-Similarly, you don’t want to hold on to a company that’s going to go belly-up in a year’s time.
+Similarly, you don’t want to hold on to a company that will go belly-up in a year.

 Stress can often be avoided if you have a built-in exit strategy.
 Perhaps from day one you already know what parameters need to be in place for you to consider selling your business.
 But not everyone has this amount of foresight.
 If you don’t have an existing exit strategy, make sure to consider your options carefully – look at your business plan, look at any potential offers, and consult with the people closest to you.